American Karakul Bloodlines

 The reasons are best summed up with this statement “The bloodlines within a breed can be very important reservoirs of genetic variation, and managing these within the overall breed is important to long term breed survival…. it makes sense for a breed association to work to effectively conserve all of the component bloodlines of a breed.” ~ D. Phillip Sponenberg, Donald E. Bixby 2007.
 Managing Breeds for a Secure Future. (full ref at bottom)

 Historic Flocks 1 through 12 are currently extinct or no longer distinct lines, with the exception of #5 Hindi.
-Flocks 13 through 25 (except #19 NZ import, #15 unknown) are an incomplete summary of Karakul bloodlines in the US that are currently thriving or important; additionally, one is functionally extinct, two have been dispersed but remain pure, and two new Conservators are planned for 2023.
+Flocks 15 through 25 are a summary of Karakul bloodlines in the US that are currently thriving or important; one is functionally extinct, two have been dispersed but remain pure, and two new Conservators are planned for TAMU.

 Bold font indicates a link to the Bloodline story.
 The Bloodline numbers are assigned for the database.